simple10/nodestack/README.md

 # Front-end Frameworks

-By default, Zepto and Foundation are installed.
+By default, Zepto and Foundation are enabled.

 To switch to jQuery, change the require statement in app/assets/js/app.coffee.

-Note that jQuery 2.x is included which does not work in older browsers.
+jQuery 2.x is included which does not work in older browsers.
 If needed, download and use jQuery 1.x instead.

 ### Updating Foundation

 NodeStack includes a [stylus port](https://github.com/blai/foundation.git) of Zurb Foundation.
+To update Foundation, download the latest files from Github and copy them into the appropriate vendor directories.

 ```bash
 # from parent directory of nodestack